mertbagt/XP_Gained/README.md

 'You have gained xp' updates when there's a new prompt.
 So bear in mind it's possible to gain xp from more than one source between fresh prompts.

-'Accumulated xp' is total xp gained from when the timer starts to either now if the timer is still running, or the moment the timer stopped.
+'Accumulated xp' is total xp gained from when the timer starts to either:

+1) this moment if the timer is still running

+or

+2) the moment the timer stopped.